Police search for 11th and South Grand shooting suspects - NewsBreak

 SPRINGFIELD, Ill.
 (WCIA) — Sangamon/Menard County Crime Stoppers is asking for the public’s help in solving a drive-by shooting that happened last month.
 The shooting happened in the area of 11th Street and South Grand Avenue around 10:20 p.m. on Oct.
 23. Officers said the victim was driving southbound on 11th in their car when […]

-DECATUR — A third suspect has been arrested in connection with the August murder of Arrion L. McClelland.
-In a news release issued Friday, Decatur police Sgt.
-Adam Jahraus said Omari C. Walker was taken into custody Thursday in Indianapolis.
-He is awaiting extradition to Macon County.
-He was...
+DECATUR, Ill.
+(WCIA) — A third suspect in the August murder of Arrion McClelland has been arrested, the Decatur Police Department announced on Friday.
+Sergeant Adam Jahraus said Omari Walker, 18, was arrested in Indianapolis on Thursday after spending two months on the run.
+He is awaiting extradition to Macon County which will happen at […]

 1470 WMBD